With Nutritionist Aditi Prabhu

-Currently you have the amazing season specials such as:
+Currently, you have amazing season specials such as:

-Ran Bhajya- These are a bunch of leafy vegetables that grow during monsoon.
-Some grow in early monsoon, some mid way through and some towards the end of monsoon.
-Dragon stalk yam, Takla, phodshi, ambadi etc are some of the examples.
+Ran Bhajya- These are a bunch of leafy vegetables that grow during the monsoon.
+Some grow in the early monsoon, some mid-way through, and come towards the end of the monsoon.
+Dragon stalk yam, Takla, phodshi, ambadi, etc are some of the examples.
 Each of these has a different nutritional profile and way of preparation.

-Turmeric Leaves-These grow in abundance in monsoons.
+Turmeric Leaves-These grows in abundance in monsoons.
 They not only have aromatic properties but have both nutritional and medicinal properties as well.

 Cherries, Plum, peaches, litchis– Stone fruits are the fruits of the season.
 High in antioxidants and many micronutrients.

-Ambadi– Indian Hog plum comes in market around this time of the year.
+Ambadi– Indian Hog plum comes on the market around this time of the year.
 It’s a great souring agent.
 Rich in fiber, vitamin C and other nutrients.